mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | return type: GeometryObject

+  | Finds a geometry object by its name, returns None if no such geometry object is present.

 * | **find_volume_compartment_object**

    * | name: str
    * | return type: GeometryObject

+  | Finds a geometry object by its name, the geometry object must be a BNGL compartment.
+  | Returns None if no such geometry object is present.

 * | **find_surface_compartment_object**